nzscode/webpack-template-basic-origin/README.md

                         },
                     };

-11. To setup webpack to manage HTML: npm install --save-dev html-webpack-plugin
+10. To setup webpack to manage HTML: npm install --save-dev html-webpack-plugin
-12. In package.json add a comma at the end of "scripts: { "test":... , "build": webpack", ...}
+11. In package.json add a comma at the end of "scripts: { "test":... , "build": webpack", ...}
-13. In the src folder create a style.css file
+12. In the src folder create a style.css file
-14. Make sure the necessary rules are in webpack.config.js for css
+13. Make sure the necessary rules are in webpack.config.js for css
     1. Install the files needed to run CSS & Styles: npm install --save-dev css-loader style-leader
-15. Import the css file into the index.js file using : import "./style.css" at the top of the file
+14. Import the css file into the index.js file using : import "./style.css" at the top of the file
-16. To complete basic Build, npx webpack OR npm run build
+15. To complete basic Build, npx webpack OR npm run build
-17. for adding images, fonts, json, data.
+16. for adding images, fonts, json, data.
 See: https://webpack.js.org/guides/asset-management/

-18. To test if working, add boilerplate to src> index.html and a console.log statement to index.js For css testing, add a div componenet nad change its color to something using js then save each individual file and run npm run build
+17. To test if working, add boilerplate to src> index.html and a console.log statement to index.js For css testing, add a div componenet nad change its color to something using js then save each individual file and run npm run build

-19. To publish the files through GitHub:
+18. To publish the files through GitHub:

-    1.
+    1.  git add dist && git commit -m "Initial dist subtree commit"
+    2.  git subtree push --prefix dist origin gh-pages

+    3. If you already have a "gh-pages" branch, use the 1st command below.

+        - If you don't have a "gh-pages" branch, initialize it by using the 2nd command below.
+        - Make it easier to run by creating scripts like these in your package.json file:

+            "scripts": { "gh-deploy": "git push origin :gh-pages && git subtree push --prefix dist origin gh-pages" "gh-deploy-init": "git push origin && git subtree push --prefix dist origin gh-pages", }

+        -In terminal:

+            npm run gh-deploy
+            npm run gh-deploy-init

+    4. In your repository in GitHub.
+Go to Settings.
+Go to Pages.
+        - Under the Source section you will see a dropdown list of branches.
+        - Select the "gh-pages" branch and select the root as your folder.
+        - Then click Save.